2020 Annual Conference -Online

 Note: Due to the Coronavirus Pandemic the conference format and price has been changed to accommodate a virtual event.

 Cathy A. Malchiodi.
 PhD.

-Keynote Speaker: Cathy A. Malchiodi, PhD, LPCC, LPAT, ATR-BC, REAT
+Featured Speaker: Cathy A. Malchiodi, PhD, LPCC, LPAT, ATR-BC, REAT

 …is a psychologist, expressive arts therapist, mental health counselor, educator and researcher in the area of traumatic stress and body-based approaches that are grounded in relational, developmental, mind/body and innovative methods of treatment.
 Cathy has spent the last several decades working with traumatized children, adolescents, adults, families and communities, expanding the range of understanding of non-verbal, sensory-based theories and methods through 20 books, 50 chapters and refereed articles, and over 500 invited presentations around the world.
 Cathy has been interviewed by a variety of news outlets including CNN, Time Magazine, Cosmopolitan, Natural Living, Marie Clare, Australia Childhood Foundation, US News and World Report, and VICE, among others.